vidbina/vidbina.github.io/_posts/2016-06-26-outside-the-bubble.markdown

 layout: post
 title: Outside the bubble
 description: |
   The Brits voted for Brexit.
-The shared sentiment throughout a lot of the European continent that is covered by western "progressive" media outlets seems to be less or not supportive of Britain's decision and I'm just trying to put things into perspective for myself.
+Progressive western media isn't exceptionally positive about this outcome and I'm just trying to understand the pros and cons.
 date:  2016-06-26 09:38:34 +0200
 type: opinion # for icon
 category: opinion # for url